GSA-TTS/10x-website/reports/fy23-impact-report/02-in-review.md

 #### Why bet on this?

+"Digital Access to Justice Platform" is a great example of how the 10x process embraces change.
+Our teams have the freedom to recommend pivots from original directions when new paths of delivering impact emerge over the course of a given phase.
 Consider a hypothetical but realistic use case: a member of the public who needs to file a petition for a restraining order with the court can't complete that task, because the forms and processes needed to do so are designed and written for attorneys.
 The vast majority of petitioners do not have an attorney or other legal representation, and while they can file the petition themselves, the process itself imposes burdens that may delay or interfere with taking this legal action to protect themselves.
 Making a difference by simplified, guided form completion for people in these types of situations is exactly the type of impact 10x is proud to pursue.

 <div class="blue-hilighted-insights">
     <h4 id="project-insights-2" tabindex="-1">Insights</h4>